Sacred Heart Basilica, Timaru

 The Sacred Heart Basilica or Timaru Basilica, is a Catholic church in Timaru, New Zealand.
-Despite its name, it is not designated a basilica by the Catholic Church.
+The term basilica is used to describe the building's Roman basilican style. style.
 It was designed by the New Zealand architect, Francis Petre and is one of his most celebrated works.
 Its size and appearance make it one of the most important historic buildings of Timaru and of the South Canterbury region.
 The Basilica's twin towers and copper cupola are highly visible features of the Timaru skyline, especially from the south.
 The Basilica is also one of the "most noteworthy examples of ecclesiastical architecture" in New Zealand with elements of "Roman and Byzantine architecture with touches of Art Nouveau decoration."
 It is a registered historic place, category 1.

 Basilica

 The Basilica of the Sacred Heart is the third church built on the Craigie Avenue property.
 A wooden chapel was opened on 25 October 1874, and was replaced three years later by a larger church.
 Increasing numbers of parishioners dictated the need for a further, and even larger building.
 The inspiration for the design of the Basilica came during a visit to the United States by the Parish Priest Father John Tubman.
 His brother was a priest at the Catholic cathedral of Reno, Nevada, and Fr Tubman was impressed with the design of that church.
-So it is that the exterior of the Timaru Basilica bears resemblance to the Saint Thomas Aquinas Cathedral, Reno.
+So it is that the exterior of the Timaru Basilica bears resemblance to the Saint Thomas Aquinas Cathedral in Reno, Nevada.